-This route gets a bomb because it is a perfect example of where, how, and why not to rap-bolt a route.
+This route is a perfect example of where, how, and why not to rap-bolt a route.
 As a top-rope, its somewhat fun, and worth doing to hone your slab technique.

 The route is not particularly well-bolted; set so close to the perfect crack of Endless Crack that escape would be possible at almost any point and a couple of the bolts could be clipped by someone leading the crack; furthermore, the rock quality of the first half is poor, with crumbly edges for the hardest moves (we broke several in one TR session).
 As Lumpy is largely a traditional area, it seems that rap-bolted routes should be placed with considerably more sensitivity (not to mention good bolt work!).